Celebrities and STIs

-Calling all Ru Paul’s Drag Race UK fans: this year’s show stopping series saw the contestants tackling heartfelt topics across the workroom tables: from Ginny Lemon and Bimini’s discussion about being non-binary to lipsync assassin Tayce’s ‘confessional’ where they revealed that they were diagnosed with chlamydia and gonorrhea when they were 18.
+If you're a Ru Paul’s Drag Race UK fan, you'll have seen contestants tackling heartfelt topics across the workroom tables.
+From Ginny Lemon and Bimini’s discussion about being non-binary to lipsync assassin Tayce’s ‘confessional’ where they revealed that they were diagnosed with chlamydia and gonorrhea when they were 18, such honesty on mainstream TV is a big step forward.
 Tayce's openness when discussing their personal experience with STIs, and the associated emotions of shame and guilt, was widely praised as playing a vital role in smashing stigmas around STIs, with sexual health charity, the Terrence Higgins Trust, leading the charge over on Twitter.

 Should celebrities talk about STIs?